aerosmith3430/website-optimization-project/README.md

 * <a href="http://getbootstrap.com/css/">Bootstrap's CSS Classes</a>
 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

-List of changes made
+List of changes made to index.html
-Added description and author content
+* Added description and author content
-Commented out Google Font link tag
+* Commented out Google Font link tag
-Added media attribute to print CSS tag
+* Added media attribute to print CSS tag
-Removed CSS link tag and inlined the minified CSS in a style tag at the bottom of the index.HTML file Moved script tags to the bottom of the index.HTML file Added async attribute to script tags
+* Removed CSS link tag and inlined the minified CSS in a style tag at the bottom of the index.HTML file
+* Moved script tags to the bottom of the index.HTML file
+* Added async attribute to script tags
-Changed pizzeria.jpg file to PNG file
+* Changed pizzeria.jpg file to PNG file and reduced size

+List of changes made to views/css/style.css
+* Added will-change: transform to .mover class on line 36

+Changes made to views/js/main.js
+* All changes were made to resizePizzas and updatePositions starting at line 401 and are listed as comments in the file.
+* DOM selectors were removed from for loops so that they are only accessed once and not every time the for loop runs.
+* When class names or ID's were accessed, the more specific getElementBy selector was used.